‘I can’t believe it’s happened, really’: Joe Wicks — The Big Interview

 He continues: ‘Holidays are my thing.
 I just love going somewhere new.
 I’d like to visit New Zealand.
 I haven’t been to New Zealand.
 I’d like global success but most of my audience is in the UK at the moment.’

-We quickly start to veer back to career goals.
+The conversation soon veers back to career goals.
 So would he put ‘global success’ forward as one of his New Year’s Resolutions?
 Apparently not.

 ‘Thing is,’ he confesses, ‘I say that, but I don’t want to be famous.’
 This might be a bit of a problem.
 When you’ve written four bestselling books, spent 31 weeks at number one in the UK DVD charts and have been responsible for a 25% increase in UK broccoli sales, you’re going to be in the spotlight.

 And one of the most recognised men in Britain has just told me he doesn’t want to be famous.

 In fact, Joe has just flown in from LA where he has had his first negative experience with the tabloids.

 ‘I got papped in Santa Monica, and it’s really weird that someone’s following you round taking photos of you.
 I want to be successful, but I don’t want the fame that comes with it.
 I’m not trying to be a celebrity.
 They followed us around for an hour.’

 To make him even more tempting to the lurking paparazzi, his girlfriend is former Page 3 model Rosie Jones.